Aitslab/imageanalysis/nuclei_segmentation/README.md

 > None of the notebooks are runnable without additional local scripts and files.
 See https://github.com/carpenterlab/unet4nuclei/tree/master/unet4nuclei for more details.

-Additional datasets that can be used: https://data.broadinstitute.org/bbbc/image_sets.html
+Additional nuclear segmentation ground truth datasets that can be used:

+https://data.broadinstitute.org/bbbc/image_sets.html

 BBBC006 (both in and out of focus)